• Skip to primary navigation

 Description

-The easiest one bowl brownies that result in the perfect fudgy consistency we know and love in our brownies, these are perfect as is or served with a scoop of ice cream for dessert.
+This Fudgy Brownies recipe is the easiest one bowl brownies that result in the perfect fudgy consistency we know and love in our brownies.
+Serve them as is as they are perfect already, or do add a scoop of ice cream to turn this into dessert.

 Ingredients